Top 11 voice recording software options

 With a simple and uncluttered interface, this software is ideal for beginners.
 It’s as easy as downloading the platform, plugging in a microphone, and getting started.
 In addition to recording live audio, such as podcasts or interviews, you can also use Audacity to edit existing sound files and even speed up or slow down a recording if the timing is off.

-Anchor is one of the best free voice recording software options for the budding podcaster.
-You can use the Anchor app to record, upload, and edit audio as well as distribute and monetize your podcast from any device.
+Spotify for Podcasters (formerly Anchor) is one of the best free voice recording software options for the budding podcaster.
+You can use the Spotify for Podcasters to record, upload, and edit audio as well as distribute and monetize your podcast from any device.
 Even better, all an interviewee needs to do is download the app to be invited to join the recording with you.

-Anchor supports multiple contributors per recording.
+Spotify for Podcasters supports multiple contributors per recording.
 All recording tools are available through the mobile app; no extra equipment is required.
-Guests and listeners can also upload voice messages through the Anchor app, which can then be mixed with existing audio content.
+Guests and listeners can also upload voice messages, which can then be mixed with existing audio content.

 Cleanfeed is free software that allows you to complete multitrack, multiparty live audio and recording all through your internet browser.
 To get started with Cleanfeed, all you need is an internet connection and a microphone.
 When it’s time to record, Cleanfeed will email the interviewee(s) a link so they can directly join your chat.